 Sip + Savor – A Wine, Food, and Music Experience, Durham (November 3)

 Want to get a taste of the Triangle?
 Check out Sip+Savor at Durham’s DPAC!
-Pairing 30-plus of the best restaurants participating from Durham, Chapel Hill, and Raleigh with world-class wine, Sip+Savor is a must-eat must-attend thing to do in North Carolina in November!
+Pairing 30-plus of the best restaurants participating from Durham and Raleigh (don’t forget Chapel Hill!)with world-class wine, Sip+Savor is a must-eat must-attend thing to do in North Carolina in November!